Skip to Content

 It likes to be kept slightly on the dry side and is also known as Devil’s Ivy.
 It is related to the heart leaf philodendron which is looks very much like.

 Prayer plant actually prefers light shade and if you expose it to sunlight, it will fade the colors.
-They do seem to like humidity and you should try to water less during the winter months.
+They plant does seem to like humidity and you should try to water less during the winter months.

 The parlor palm is the perfect plant to grow indoors, since it is one of the shorter varieties of indoor palm trees.
-Bright light and light watering will keep it happy.
+Indirect light and light watering will keep it happy.

 The new fronds that are starting to grow show that it is much happier with lower light situations!
 When fully grown it will get to about 4 feet tall.